tobiasisenberg/Visualization-Reproducibility/readme.md

 ## Credits

 Primarily, of course, thanks to the [Graphics Replicability Stamp Initiative](https://www.replicabilitystamp.org/).
 Second, thanks to the [VisPubData](http://www.vispubdata.org/) project for collecting and verifying all IEEE VIS publication data as well as to [Stefanie Behnke](https://www.linkedin.com/in/stefanie-behnke-61632783/) for providing the EuroVis publication data extract from the [Computer Graphics Forum](https://www.eg.org/wp/eurographics-publications/cgf/) database and to [Ross Maciejewski](https://rmaciejewski.faculty.asu.edu/) for the list of IEEE VIS TVCG journal presentations.
+Also thanks to [Cody Dunne](https://dunne.dev/) for pointing out and helping to fix some issues with this documentation.